RajlaxmiRajkonwari/a-trail-repo/README.md

 # a-trail-repo
-this is nothing but simply a tail repo
+this is nothing but simply a trail repo